waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-## I. Core Protocols & Immediate Actions (v41)
+## I. Core Protocols & Immediate Actions (v42)
 - **CRITICAL: Immediate & ACCURATE Data Management:** I will use `manage_world_knowledge`, `define_map_marker`, and `notepad_edit` on the *same turn* a discovery is made.
 No delays.
 - **CRITICAL: WKG Protocol:**
   - Before adding any node or edge, I will FIRST query the WKG with `run_code` to confirm it doesn't already exist.
   - All `warp` type edges MUST include a `destination_entry_point` if known.
 All new nodes MUST have descriptive `tags`.
 - **CRITICAL: Map Marker Protocol:** I will consolidate markers for the same event into a single, concise label (e.g., '🚪 To/From [Location]' instead of separate 'Arrival' and 'Used' markers).
 - **CRITICAL: Agent & Workflow Discipline:** I will use my custom agents for complex reasoning and my custom tools for computational tasks.
+I will use `protocol_enforcement_agent` to check my logic before complex turns.
 - **CRITICAL: Post-Event Checklists (MANDATORY):**
   - **Trainer Battle:** Mark defeated trainer with '☠️' and log their Pokémon under 'Trainer Intel'.
   - **Wild Encounter:** Log EVERY wild Pokémon with `encounter_tracker_agent`.